roy2909/roy2909/README.md

 <summary><b><u>Robotics 🤖 </u></b></summary>

 I am a current Master's in Robotics student at Northwestern University.
+Check out my [Portfolio](https://roy2909.github.io/) for details about the projects I've worked on.

 </details>